honeykeys/honeykeys/README.md

 ### 👨‍💻 About Me

-💻 I am currently working on personal projects for 📱 mobile and 🕸️ web.
+💻 I specialize in 📱 mobile and 🕸️ web.

-🌴 I am originally from the San Francisco Bay Area but am based in London 🏴󠁧󠁢󠁥󠁮󠁧󠁿.
+🌴 I hail from the San Francisco Bay Area but am based in London 🏴󠁧󠁢󠁥󠁮󠁧󠁿.

-📄 I am exploring writing technical instruction content, especially for Native Android.
+📄 I create technical instruction content, especially for Native Android.

-🖋️ I am write novels as a hobby.
-A few of my projects are focused on supporting writers.
+🚌 I have seven years of sales experience in FinTech and EdTech startups.

 ☕ My first programming language was Java.